Moniruzzaman2525/assignment_3_cow-hut/readme.md

-### Online Cow Selling Backend for Eid Ul Adha
+### Online Cow Selling Backend

-This project is a simple backend project for a cow hut.
-It is a simple project that allows a user to add cows to the cow hut, and get the status of the cow hut.
-Seller can also sell cows from the cow hut app. and buyer can buy cows from the cow hut app.
+This project is a straightforward cow hut backend.
+A user can add cows to the cow hut and check the state of the cow hut with this straightforward project.
+The cow hut app allows sellers to sell cows as well. and the cow hut app allows customers to purchase cows.

-### All The Application Routes are given below:
+### All Routes:

 #### User
 - https://assigment-3-cow-hut.vercel.app/api/v1/auth/signup (POST) - For create a new user